Korean mixed script: Introduction

-Because the speech of this country is different from that of China, it [the spoken language] does not match the [Chinese] letters.
+[Because] the spoken language of this country is different from that of China, it does not flow well with [Chinese] characters.
 Therefore, even if the ignorant want to communicate, many of them in the end cannot state their concerns.
 Saddened by this, I have [had] 28 letters newly made.
 It is my wish that all the people may easily learn these letters and that [they] be convenient for daily use.